-General Compensation Information
+General Instructor Compensation Information

-University College and the Office of the Provost do not write offer letters or teaching contracts for seminars offered outside of University College.
+The University College and the Office of the Provost do not write offer letters or teaching contracts for seminars offered outside of University College.
 This is the responsibility of each instructor's department or academic unit.

 In the case of multiple instructors, course scheduling and funding is based on the primary instructor's status and all funding is allocated to the primary instructor's home department for distribution via their college compensation policy.
+The primary department is typically responsible for compensating both instructors.

 Honors Seminars & Research-Focused Seminar Compensation Policies